AriFordsham/GHCWiki/module-reexports.md

 ```

-If, for some reason, the reexport itself needs to be qualified, then a package name can be given using the [PackageImports](package-imports) syntax (but without an extra flag).
-An annotation can be appended as a quoted string:
+If, for some reason, the reexport itself needs to be qualified, then a package name can be given by prefixing the name with a colon:

 ```wiki
 name: package-a